scuzzydude/asimov/asimov.md

 Nai, thirty years later, I finally figured it out.
 Lars, you've been warned.

-The way forward for Drumland is for musicians just to give away their music for free to anybody who wants to hear it.
+The way forward for Drumland is for musicians to give away their music for free to anybody who wants to hear it.
 Open Source everything.

 You scoot your work, and you say to world, my craft is not property.
 You can have restrictive licensing, so your work gets turned into a jingle or soundtrack of a blockbuster movie, you get paid.
 Streaming services or radio want to play it, you get paid.
 Otherwise, just give it away.